 When you work with a marketer, chances are at some point they’ll use the acronym GOST.
 (And no, that’s not a misspelling of “ghost!)
 If they don’t use the acronym, then they’re likely just skipping that part and going straight to the four words themselves: goals, objectives, strategies and tactics.
-A great plan is more likely to deliver great results, which is what happened for one of pagan dating uk.
+A great plan is more likely to deliver great results, which is what happened for one of our clients, Mercy Health.

 Every solid communications, marketing or public relations plan includes the four GOST elements, but sometimes their meanings can overlap or feel a little ambiguous.
 Today we’re breaking down each of these so you can feel confident the next time your marketing team wants to discuss any of these concepts.

 Your goal is probably the easiest term to understand, because it’s what you want to achieve.
 This is the spot for big-picture thinking.
 When you’re creating a goal, you want to be broad, but you don’t want to go too broad, because this should still be attainable.
 This should be a simple statement that captures the overall theme.
 A good example of a goal is “elevate awareness of the company among potential consumers in the region.”

 Note that your goal doesn’t dig into how you’ll achieve it or even how you’ll measure it.
 That comes later.
 For now, we’re just talking big-picture desires.